CCCSBuffet/pk_do_not_be_afraid/hello_world/helloworld.md

 Next the value of `argv` is incremented (the `++`).
 We know the value of `argv` is captured first because the `++` comes *after* `argv`.
 This is how `argv` changes so as to step through the elements of the array.
-At some point `argv` will contain the address of a `0` - and thar's what will terminate the `while` loop.
+At some point `argv` will contain the address of a `0` - and that's what will terminate the `while` loop.

 After `argv` is incremented, its **previous** value is *dereferenced* indicated